Mohamed20Khaled/Node-Farm/README.md

 # Node-Farm
 Nodejs Practicing Project.
-Use the npm install command to install the ddependencies that this project requires.
+Use the npm install command to install the dependencies that this project requires.